ministryofjustice/hmpps-alerts-api/architectural_design_record/001-person-level-association.md

 ## Status

-Approved by @AliceNoakes as Service Owner
+Approved by @Alice Noakes as Service Owner and @Richard Adams as Principal Technical Architect

 ## Context